tatumio/wordpress-plugin/README.txt

 Requires at least: 5.5
 Requires PHP: 7.0
 Tested up to: 5.7.1
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: MIT
 License URI: https://opensource.org/licenses/MIT

-Tatum is the easiest and fastest free plugin to work with NFTs without any blockchain development experience.
+[Tatum](https://tatum.io/) is the easiest and fastest free plugin to work with NFTs without any blockchain development experience.

 == Description ==